vaxin/captcha/README.md

 The Generator will generates all the training sets, the Trainer will train every layer for DCNN, the Runner will run the DCNN to do the captha recognition tasks.

 - util.py - common utils for images and text
+- line.py - line drawer
+- img.py - Image utils
-- generator.py - The Generator
+- generator.py - The Generator generates all kinds of characters
 - trainer.py - The Trainer
 - runner.py - The Runner
 - nn.net - The trained and saved network parameters
 - sparse_auto_encode.py - Implementation of Sparse Auto Encoder.
 It will be used to train some layers under unsupervised learning, which will construct the basic layers of the whole Neural Network.
+- tester.py - test basic functions and features